miketvo/classic-games-godot/README.md

 # Mike's Classic Games using Godot

 My implementation of classic video games I played in my childhood using the Godot game engine.
+Also an excuse for me to apply my knowledge in software engineering, computing theory, artificial intelligence, pixel art, music theory, and sound engineering.
 For educational purposes.

 Each folder containing a `project.godot` file is a project meant to be used with [Godot Engine](https://godotengine.org), the open source 2D and 3D game engine.
+Check out the `README.md` files in each of these projects for more details.

 **Godot version: (4.2.1 release)**